lispgames/glop/README.md

  - `test-gl-hello`: cl-opengl hello world example
  - `test-gl-hello-fullscreen`: same in fullscreen
  - `test-gl-hello-gl3`: same with OpenGL 3.x context
- - `test-multiple-windows`: two hello world windows
+ - `test-multiple-windows`: two hello world windows each one with its own GL context
+ - `test-on-event`: hello world using the on-event dispatch code

 In all tests except `test-manual-events` you can press the ESC key to close the window and the 'f' key to toggle fullscreen.